 ARE BIKE TRAILERS OR CO-PILOT TRAILERS THE WAY TO GO?- ADVANTAGES & DRAWBACKS

 Bike trailers that you can pull behind your bike are a popular option for hauling toddlers and children between the ages of 1-4.
 To me, it is also a great alternative for riders who aren’t comfortable pedaling with a child in a front or back child seat.

 Indeed, it is my favorite and the one I use for my 1-year-old kid.
-Riding with a trailer will make you feel more comfortable and in control, especially if you are short.
+Riding with a trailer will make you feel more comfortable and in control, especially if you are a short person.

-- Trailers are stable.
+- I like bike trailers because they are pretty stable.
 They are low to the ground and very easy to steer.

 - You can carry more than one child in a trailer.
 Many models are foldable and convertible for other uses, such as ski trailers, strollers, joggers.

 - Trailers have more room than a bike seat and, the weight and height of some allow them to be used longer.